mediar-ai/screenpipe/README.md

 # screen-pipe

 ## Overview
-**ScreenPipe** is a versatile library designed to facilitate the piping of screen data—including frames, video, OCR text, and metadata—from multiple screens to a defined storage solution, designed to be processed by LLMs.
+**ScreenPipe** is a versatile library designed to facilitate the piping of screen data—including frames, video, OCR text, and metadata—from multiple screens to a defined storage solution, designed to be processed by **LLMs**.
 Written in Rust and compiled to WebAssembly (WASM), it ensures high performance and cross-platform compatibility, making it suitable for use on macOS, Linux, Windows, and other platforms.

-Takes inspiration on adept.ai, rewind.ai, Apple Shortcut, and more.
+Takes inspiration on `adept.ai`, `rewind.ai`, `Apple Shortcut`, and more.

 ## Features
 - **Multi-Screen Support**: Capture and aggregate data from multiple screens simultaneously.